Chinese Expatriates Kidnapped In Ogun

 BY FEMI OYEWESO, Abeokuta

-Two Chinese nationals working with a fishery and poultry company in Ogun state were on Wednesday kidnapped from their work place at Oba town in the Obafemi – Owode Local Government Area of the state.
+Two Chinese nationals working with a fishery and poultry company in Ogun state were on yesterday kidnapped from their work place at Oba town in the Obafemi – Owode local government area of the state.

 Gunmen, numbering about 15 allegedly invaded the ancient Egba town of Oba-Ile around 3: 01p.m and started shooting sporadically into the air, before they succeeded in abducting their targets.